vyos/community.vyos.net/site/get/contributor-subscriptions.md

 <dl>
 <dt>Programmers</dt>
 <dd>
-Three merged, non-trivial<fn>Non-trivial is relative of course.
+Three merged, non-trivial<fn id="non-trivial">Non-trivial is relative of course.
 A single typo fix is trivial, while extensive proofreading of help strings and error messages definitely counts.
 Contact us if not sure.</fn>
 pull requests to the source code within the last year.
 </dd>